brunserin/findtimetoworkout/README.md

-# things to remember for github:
+# Things to remember for github

-## to clone the folder
+## to clone the folder:
 * navigate to where you want to put the folder on your local, do `git clone githuburl.com`